hadroncollider7/gridlock_fer/README.md

     - argh = 26.2

-## Making FER predictions
-Run `inference.py` to make FER predictions on all image files in the `img_path` filepath.

-After inference, the prediction string, value (int), and filename (string) associated with each prediction will be stored in the `FER_Predictions` table in the database server at the `id` index of the table.
+## How It Works
+Obtain the config file.
+Modify the source images filepath in the config file.
+Finally, run `monitor_directory.py` to begin the program.
+The program monitors the filepath defined in the config file for .jpg file creation events.
+When a .jpg file is created in the filepath, it performs an inference and uploads data to the mysql database.

 ### Real-time FER inferences
 `webcam.py` uses a webcam to make real-time FER inferences.
-The inferences are first stored in a que of a set size.
+The inferences are first stored in a que of a defined size.
 The statistical mode of the que is the FER prediction.
 IF `uploadToDatabaseServer = True`, then the prediction is uploaded to the mySQl database server after a set amount of "ticks".
 Simply set `uploadToDatabaseServer = False` to use the webcam to make real-time inferences without using mySQL.